ddot727/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.

+`Client-side Routing` is where the user recieves all of the information needed to run the entire site on the first load up and doesn't need to refresh after every request. `Server-side routing` is where the data is handled by a server, making the browser refresh after every request, but initially loads up much faster than Client-side routing.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+`Create` -> .post()
+`Read` -> .get()
+`Update` -> .put()
+`Delete` -> .delete()

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.

+`Fetch, Axios, jQuery`

 ## Project Set Up